CodeLinaro-mirror/la_platform_external_stg/README.md

 ### Dependencies

 STG is written in C++20.
 It is known to compile with GCC 11, Clang 15 or later versions.
-Mininum requirements for a local build are:
+Minimum requirements for a local build are:

 | *Dependency*  | *Debian*          | *RedHat*          | *Version* |
 | ------------- | ----------------- | ----------------- | --------- |